ybenitezf/cdk_polylith/README.md

 ]
 ```

-To ensure all is fine, run:
+To make sure all is fine, run:

 ```bash
 poetry install && poetry run pytest test/
 ```

-if we run now `poetry poly info` we will see our new components listed under the bricks section
+if we run  `poetry poly info` we will see our new components listed under the bricks section

 ![poetry poly info](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/4ff7di6dixc18qoklswk.png)

-Let's [commit this](https://github.com/ybenitezf/cdk_polylith/commit/b77d8d5272bd629efb3588d6df151e19079c8061) before moving the code.
+Alright, let's [commit this changes](https://github.com/ybenitezf/cdk_polylith/commit/b77d8d5272bd629efb3588d6df151e19079c8061) before moving into the code.

-### `hit_counter` component
+### The `hit_counter` component

-First with the the `HitCounter` construct, we will copy the code from `cdk_workshop/hitcounter.py` to `components/cdk_workshop/hit_counter/core.py`
+Now that we have a `HitCounter` construct, we will copy the code in `cdk_workshop/hitcounter.py` to `components/cdk_workshop/hit_counter/core.py` by executing:

 ```bash
 cp cdk_workshop/hitcounter.py components/cdk_workshop/hit_counter/core.py
 git rm cdk_workshop/hitcounter.py
 ```

-The code in this construct will need more refactoring, we will come back later for now we [commit this as it is](https://github.com/ybenitezf/cdk_polylith/commit/9e17a1f7ff9e2537453ee7e80bacfd665d10a647).
+The code in this construct will need additional refactoring but we will come back to it later, for now we [commit this change as is](https://github.com/ybenitezf/cdk_polylith/commit/9e17a1f7ff9e2537453ee7e80bacfd665d10a647).

-### `cdk_workshop_stack` component
+### The `cdk_workshop_stack` component

-And with the `CdkWorkshopStack` we repeat the process:
+We repeat the same process for the  `CdkWorkshopStack` component, just change the file name and destination as shown below:

 ```
 cp cdk_workshop/cdk_workshop_stack.py components/cdk_workshop/cdk_workshop_stack/core.py
 git rm cdk_workshop/*
 ```

-There is a dependency, `cdk_workshop_stack` need's the construct defined in `hit_counter` so we need to edit `components/cdk_workshop/cdk_workshop_stack/core.py` and fix the import in the line 8:
+Now, pay attention to this little but important detail.
+There is a dependency between both components, `cdk_workshop_stack` needs the construct defined in `hit_counter` so we need to edit `components/cdk_workshop/cdk_workshop_stack/core.py` file to fix the import statement as shown in line 8 of the following snippet:

 ```python
 from constructs import Construct